rhventures/penpot-iphone-templates-plugin/README.md

  - 16' plus
  - 16' pro max

- *All IPhone come with a Dark Mode Version
+ *All iPhones come with a Dark Mode Version

- Users can resize the IPhone once placed through setting a specific width and height and well as dragging- press 'K' first to resize everything including text.
+ Users can resize the iPhone once placed through setting a specific width and height and well as dragging- press 'K' first to resize everything including text.
 Text can also be scaled individually by pressing the 'K' key and then resizing.

 ## How to use